pnp/sp-dev-fx-webparts/samples/react-rss-reader/README.md

-Show Description | Display the content or description of each feed listing Description Character Limit | The maximum number of description characters to display Link Target | The "target" of a listing link, default: _blank Date Format | The Momment based format format of the listing date, i.e. DD/MM/YYYY (European), default: MM/DD/YYYY Title Color | Color override for a listing title Background Color | Color override for the webpart background
+Show Description | Display the content or description of each feed listing Description Character Limit | The maximum number of description characters to display Link Target | The "target" of a listing link, default: _blank Date Format | The Moment based format format of the listing date, i.e. DD/MM/YYYY (European), default: MM/DD/YYYY Title Color | Color override for a listing title Background Color | Color override for the webpart background